 You could develop bad breath

 When your mouth dries out on an airplane, you don't have as much saliva, which can encourage bacteria growth and lead to bad breath.
 If you haven't eaten, especially if you're not drinking lots of water, you could have a secondary bout of "morning breath" later on.
 Sugary drinks and fast food also don't help the problem.
 "The combination of a dry mouth and not brushing teeth on long flights may contribute to bad breath," Dr. Snyder says.
 You can remedy this by bringing along your toothbrush (some airlines even supply you with one) and staying hydrated.
-Find out more about how to banish bad breath.

 Flying long distances throws off your circadian rhythm

 We're talking about jet lag.
 "Hormone secretion, sleepiness, alertness, and hunger sensation, among other functions, depend on our internal clock," Dr. Alves explains.
 Traveling to another time zone throws us off, and we need time to reset our clock.
 "The rule is that we need around one day for every hour of time zone we cross, so that means that after a six-hour transatlantic flight we would need around six days for our cycles to be fully re-synchronized with the local time," he says.
 So what can you do if your trip is only a week long, or shorter?
 "On a quick turnaround business trip, it is frequently better not to try to truly adjust to a new time zone, since a full adaption would be impossible from the physiological standpoint," he says.
 "On the other hand, if we want to maximize our stay on a touristic trip, it is better to try to adjust as quickly as possible, accomplished by exposing ourselves to sunlight and outdoor physical activity."
 Because we are better able to adjust to a longer instead of a shorter day, flying from east to west is easier than flying west to east.
-Read more tips on recovering faster from jet lag.
+Learn some more ways to quickly recover from jet lag.